 I do give 1-2-3 star reviews if a book pisses me off.
 If your book infuriates me because it has a stupid heroine, a stupid plot, or is illogical, or you “trigger” some of my hot buttons (women being idiots, heroes being assholes – and especially includes werewolves and vampires, racism, sexism, homophobic themes without any social awareness), yeah expect a not-so-good review.

-Genres that don’t interest me – Werewolves, Vampires, Paranormal Romance, Mary Sue teens (male or female) that come into magic and are going to save the world (eye roll), Dystopian rip offs of Mockingbird (not a fan of Dystopian in general), magic college series ripping off Harry Potter, and vampire love stories rip off Twilight (vampires and werewolves are overdone).
+Genres that don’t interest me – Werewolves, Vampires, Paranormal Romance, Mary Sue teens (male or female) that come into magic and are going to save the world (eye roll), Dystopian rip offs of Mockingbird (not a fan of Dystopian in general), magic college series ripping off Harry Potter, and vampire love stories that rip off Twilight (vampires and werewolves are overdone).
 Erotica (yawn).

 So don’t bother me by submitting to me unless I’m your audience.